utilitywarehouse/wiresteward/README.md

 # Wiresteward

-Wiresteward is a wireguard peer manager with oauth2 authentication.
+Wiresteward is a WireGuard peer manager with oauth2 authentication.
 It is comprised of two components: server and agent.

 The design is for wiresteward server to run on a remote machine in a private